 Columbia University is New York City’s only Ivy League school.
 The University’s main campus spreads across six blocks of the upper west side, in the picturesque neighborhood of Morningside Heights.
 Not surprisingly, Columbia University students typically become engrossed in the myriad of activities associated with living in New York City.
-Nonetheless, there is a great sense of community on the Columbia campus, particularly among the undergraduate student population of just under 7,000.
+Nonetheless, there is a great sense of community on the Columbia campus, particularly among the undergraduate student population of just over 9,000.
 Worldwide, students can network with over 60,000 alumni.

 Columbia College, the undergraduate school of arts and sciences, is the oldest part of the University, founded in 1754.
 It is committed to providing the best general education curriculum available anywhere in the country, an undergraduate experience that engages students in an ongoing discourse on knowledge and ideas.